 Posts filed under “Mathematics”

-This turns out to be a simple case of bad mathematical analysis — like declaring Fannie Mae (FNM), AIG or Citibank (C) buy & hold owners were back because they were up 220% — after a 97% collapse.
+There has been a lot of recent chatter along the lines of Bill Miller is back in the WSJ, Investor’s Business Daily, Bloomberg, etc. This turns out to be a simple case of bad mathematical analysis — like declaring Fannie Mae (FNM), AIG or Citibank (C) buy & hold owners were back because they were…Read More

 Michael (Jeff Goldblum): I don’t know anyone who could get through the day without two or three juicy rationalizations.
 They’re more important than sex.
 Sam (Tom Berenger): Ah, come on.
 Nothing’s more important than sex.
 Michael: Oh yeah?
 Ever gone a week without a rationalization? -The Big Chill > You can never underestimate the absurdity…Read More